ricardoper/slim4-skeleton/README.md

 ## Demo

-This skeleton have a little Demo that you can see all this points in action.
+This skeleton has a little Demo that you can see all this points in action.

 Demo URL's:
 - /